-For many social scientists, including most migration scholars, QCA is a new, unfamiliar methodology.
+For many social scientists including most migration scholars, QCA is a new methodology which most a not familiar with.
 In contrast to most statistical analyses, QCA is based on a different terminology and theorical foundation which establishes a barrier for 'consumers' of QCA research.
 Therefore, QCA-based findings should be thoroughly explained and pedagogically presented in order to reach highest impact.